-- If both use and abuse are documented, assign only the code for abuse - If both abuse and dependence are documented, assign only the code for dependence - If use, abuse and dependence are all documented, assign only the code for dependence - If both use and dependence are documented, assign only the code for dependence.
+• If both use and abuse are documented, assign only the code for abuse

+- If both abuse and dependence are documented, assign only the code for dependence - If use, abuse and dependence are all documented, assign only the code for dependence - If both use and dependence are documented, assign only the code for dependence.

-3) Psychoactive Substance Use Disorders
+3) Psychoactive Substance Use, Unspecified

-As with all other diagnoses, the codes for psychoactive substance use disorders (F10.9-, F11.9-, F12.9-, F13.9-, F14.9-, F15.9-, F16.9-) should only be assigned based on provider documentation and when they meet the definition of a reportable diagnosis (see Section III, Reporting Additional Diagnoses).
-The codes are to be used only when the psychoactive substance use is associated with a physical, mental or behavioral disorder, and such a relationship is documented by the provider.
+As with all other unspecified diagnoses, the codes for unspecified psychoactive substance use (F10.9-, F11.9-, F12.9-, F13.9-, F14.9-, F15.9-, F16.9-, F18.9-, F19.9-) should only be assigned based on provider documentation and when they meet the definition of a reportable diagnosis (see Section III, Reporting Additional Diagnoses).
+These codes are to be used only when the psychoactive substance use is associated with a physical, mental or behavioral disorder, and such a relationship is documented by the provider.